jhunkeler/astroconda/source/faq.rst

 to install everything *and then some*.
 AstroConda is a *if the shoe fits wear it* distribution of packages.
 If an end-user needs ``HSTCAL``, for example, they can install ``HSTCAL`` and omit much of the rest of HST's software suite.

+A *major difference* most people will appreciate is the sheer lack of shell scripts.
+Ureka's environment was controlled by several dozen independent scripts.
+What makes AstroConda different?
+For one, it is not controlled by user-executed scripts.
+Changes to the environment are applied by special (read: embedded) scripts that are executed automatically by ``source activate``, and the environment variables are unset with every ``source deactivate``.
+This allows you to switch between several different environments rapidly without needing to keep track of what is defined in the environment.

 How often are updates released?
 ===============================